van001/lesscode-fp/README.md

 which provide laws / abstractions on how you treat / manipulate collection of data.
 I will try to simplify category theory jargon in terms or real-world practical examples.

-Ultimately programming is all about breaking a large / complex problem into list of smaller / simpler problems, executing them concurrently / parallelly / sequentially and essembling the final result.

-Functor allows for you to run bunch of operations concurrently / parallelly.
-Using a List functor, you can map a 'slice' function to slice all the apples (List of apples - californian, fuji...deosn't matter).
+Programming is all about transforming (morphing) data from one form (category) to another.
+Functor allows you to define a single / series of transformation, which can be applied to each item in a category to achive the transfromation.

 Less code library provide an 'lmap' function for the List functor.